vorner/spirit/README.md

 at your option.

 ### Contribution

+Contributions are welcome.
+If you want to add another helper, or just want to solve some of the issues, feel free.
+Some mentoring would also available ‒ contact me either on the rust gitter or over email.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0